- Environmental Initiatives

 CASBEE Certification Achieved

 CASBEE, which stands for "Comprehensive Assessment for Built Environment Efficiency," is a system for applying an objective environmental performance rank to buildings.
-ORIX Real Estate is striving to attain a high CASBEE evaluation rank for the condominiums, logistics facilities, commercial facilities and office buildings it develops.
+ORIX Real Estate will continue to strive to attain a high CASBEE evaluation rank for the condominiums, logistics facilities, commercial facilities and office buildings it develops.

 Suginoi Hotel's Food-Recycling Project